elenderg/PAL-1000/instruções de compilação.md

 `/367 buckets/405 refers/`

-Our "GLOBAL INDEX:" is also getting some use:
+Our "_GLOBAL INDEX:_" is also getting some use:

 `GLOBAL INDEX:`